 The first step in our Ultimate Guide to Technology Roadmaps is to understand the utility of this powerful tool and use it to define your business goals.
 It is common for organizations to use Technology Roadmaps to gain a competitive edge in their market.
-How will your business leverage a Technology Roadmap?
+How will your business leverage a Technology Roadmap for your technology needs?

 There's no argument: illustrations are very useful.
 Ideally, when we can conceptualize a plan through visuals, we can fully engage with it far better than a written body of text.
 A list of bullet points or a detailed spreadsheet has some value, but a graph or timeline based on that same data will truly bring a point home with greater success.

-Drafting an accurate and compelling visualization of your strategic plan will help cement the Technology Roadmap as a powerful tool in your business.
-When you don’t have to spend as much effort processing the material, then you can spend more time identifying gaps or brainstorming new ideas.
+Drafting an accurate and compelling visualization of your strategic plan will help cement the Technology Roadmap as a powerful tool in your business strategy.
+When you don’t have to spend as much effort processing the material, then you can spend more time identifying gaps or brainstorming new ideas to achieve your business goals.

 A Technology Roadmap can be used to: